benpptung/appstackr/README.md

 A personal opinioned tool to strategically stack up front-end bundles from js, jsx, css, scss, less, stylus, html-styled template files( swig, ractive, mustache ), or pure html files.
 Using browserify, browser-sync, uglifyjs, auto-prefixer, htmlcompressor..etc.

 Add hashes to the stacked bundles.
 So the browser can long-term cache js, image and css files.
 Speed up website in production environment.

+Beware to use this tool.
+It is working and tested on `node.js 4.4.3`

 Installation